Jack Hughes

-Jack Hughes (born May 14, 2001) is an American professional ice hockey center and alternate captain for the New Jersey Devils of the National Hockey League (NHL).
-A product of the U.S. National Development Team, Hughes was drafted first overall by the Devils in the 2019 NHL Entry Draft, a draft in which he was widely regarded as the top prospect.
+Jack Rowden Hughes (born May 14, 2001) is an American professional ice hockey player who is a center and alternate captain for the New Jersey Devils of the National Hockey League (NHL).
+A product of the U.S. National Development Team, Hughes was drafted first overall by the Devils in the 2019 NHL entry draft.

 Playing career

-Minor and major junior career
+Minor and junior career

-While playing with the Mississauga Rebels of the Greater Toronto Hockey League (GTHL), Hughes applied for exceptional status to be able to enter the Canadian Hockey League a year early.
+While playing with the Mississauga Rebels of the Greater Toronto Hockey League (GTHL), Hughes applied for exceptional player status to be able to enter the Canadian Hockey League a year early.
 After his application was denied, he played his final year with the Toronto Marlboros, putting up 159 points.

 After completing his minor career with the Marlboros, Hughes was drafted eighth overall by the Mississauga Steelheads in the Ontario Hockey League, despite his commitment to the U.S. National Team Development Program (USNTDP).
 Hughes kept his commitment and played with the USNTDP for the 2017–18 season.
-Splitting his time between the U17 and U18 team, he put up 116 points, nearly beating Auston Matthews's record.
-At the conclusion of the 2017–18 season, Hughes was awarded the Dave Tyler Junior Player of the Year Award as the best American-born player in junior hockey.
+Splitting his time between the U17 and U18 teams, he put up 116 points, nearly beating Auston Matthews's record.
+At the conclusion of the 2017–18 season, Hughes was awarded the Dave Tyler Junior Player of the Year Award as the best American-born player in junior ice hockey.

 During the 2018–19 season, Hughes broke the NTDP all-time points record that was previously held by Clayton Keller.
 In a 12–4 win over the Green Bay Gamblers on March 15, 2019, he recorded five points to give him 190 overall.
 In the same game, teammate Cole Caufield broke the NTDP record for most goals.